 I used to teach marketing and selling part-time at a local college.
-One day, one of my students made me realize something important.
+I often lectured on the power of storytelling in communications.

 In my Personal Selling class, we were discussing the natural human inclination to illogically and unconsciously assume that there is a parallel between a part and its whole — even when the two are totally unrelated or irrelevant to each other.

-I call this tendency “UPA,” which stands for “unconscious paralleled assumption.”
+I call this tendency “UPA,” or “unconscious paralleled assumption.”
 It means that people will unconsciously assume there's a parallel between one part and its whole, even if the two are totally different and unrelated.

-For example, you visit a department store and notice that their shelves are dirty, cheap, disorganized, and unprofessional-looking.
-You will naturally assume, at an unconscious level, that the business behind it or the products it sells are the same.
+For example, you visit a department store and notice their shelves are dirty, cheap, disorganized, and unprofessional-looking.
+You will naturally assume, perhaps only at an unconscious level, that the business behind it or the products it sells are the same.
 That is…

 The psychology behind UPAs is simply this.
 We fear making bad decisions.
 It's just human nature.
 We have a tendency to seek out the negative in whatever it is we are considering so to ensure that the decisions we are making are good ones — or to justify our desire to procrastinate.

 If something appears to be out of place for any reason (even if it's just a little thing like a typo, and goodness knows I'm guilty of making errors, too), we'll tend to refuse to buy, leave the site, or in the very least feel uncomfortable or uneasy.